noahhefner/website/content/posts/python-containerization/index.md

 "Size": 49673398
 ```

+Just like switching to a smaller base image helped reduce our attack surface, stripping out `uv` from the final image gives us another security win.
+Every binary inside a container is a potential entry point for attackers, and in this case `uv` isn’t needed at runtime.
+By keeping it only in the `builder` stage, we minimize the number of tools available in production, making the container leaner and less susceptible to misuse or exploitation.

-## Take Six - Security
+## Take Six - Running as a Non-Root User

-The last thing we want to address with this image is security.
-If we run a shell with the take five image and run a `whoami`, you can see that the default user is root:
+By default, containers run as the root user.
+If we run a shell inside our Take Five image and check the current user, we can see this behavior:

 ```plaintext
 docker run -it take_five:latest sh